 First-year undergraduate students enrolled full-time, as defined in the Illinois Tech Undergraduate Bulletin, are required to live in campus residence halls for two academic years.
 An academic year consists of both the fall and spring semester of any given term.

 Students may apply for a waiver if they live with a parent or legal guardian within the Chicago metro area.
 The address provided must be no more than twenty (20) miles away from campus via public transit or major roadways.
 Additional or supporting documentation may be requested.
 Transfer students with fewer than 3 or more semesters of college work may also apply for an exemption.
 The Housing Application Waiver can be found in myroom.iit.edu.

 The 7-Eleven convenience store provides a large array of products for the campus community.
 Students will find an assortment of snack foods, toiletries, and household type items.

-Medical appointments (excluding immunizations) and mental health intake appointments can be scheduled online.
-If students are unable to schedule online, please call the clinic at 312.567.7550.
+Medical appointments, including immunizations and behavioral health counseling appointments can be scheduled by phoning the clinic at 312-567-7550.
 All services are confidential.

 Physician’s Immediate Care Center 312.566.9510